zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/use-rman-connect-to-pdb-to-use-recovery-catalog/use-rman-connect-to-pdb-to-use-recovery-catalog.md

 ## Task 10: Revoke privileges from the VPC users and drop the recovery catalog

 Revoke recovery catalog privileges from the two VPC users, `vpc_pdb1` and `vpc_pdb2`.
-Verify that the users no longer have privileges by attempting to back up PDB1 as `vpc_pdb1`.
+Test that the `vpc_pdb1` can no longer back up PDB1.
 Next, drop the recovery catalog from PDB19.

 1. Connect to the recovery catalog database as the recovery catalog owner.